Jeffery D. Long

-Jeffery D. Long (born 1969) is an American scholar of religious studies who works on the religions and philosophies of India, particularly Hinduism and Jainism.
-He is a professor of religion and Asian studies at Elizabethtown College.
+Jeffery David Long is an American scholar of religious studies who works on the religions and philosophies of India, particularly Hinduism and Jainism.
+He is the Carl W. Zeigler Professor of Religion, Philosophy, and Asian Studies at Elizabethtown College.

 Education and career

 Long graduated with a BA from the University of Notre Dame in 1991.
-During his time at Notre Dame, he converted from Catholicism to Hinduism, as later informed his work.
 He received his MA and PhD at the University of Chicago Divinity School in 1993 and 2000, respectively.
 His PhD thesis was titled Plurality and Relativity: Whitehead, Jainism, and the Reconstruction of Religious Pluralism.
 He began work at Elizabethtown College in 2000.

+Long has authored, edited, or co-edited over a dozen books on Hinduism, Jainism, and related topics.
+He sometimes draws upon his personal identity as a Hindu and has argued in favor of promoting a "universalist" Hinduism, similar to "Buddhism, Christianity, or Islam".

+Activism

-Long has authored four books on Hinduism and Jainism.
-He was a consultant to the Hindu American Foundation during its lawsuit against the California Board of Education.
+Long composed a letter in support of the stance of the Hindu American Foundation, a American non-profit advocacy organization, during its 2006 lawsuit against the California Board of Education.

+Awards and honors

+In 2018, Long received the Hindu American Foundation's Dharma Seva Award "for his efforts to help mainstream Americans understand Hinduism in academia and public schools".

+Personal life

+Long was raised in a Catholic household.
+His father died when Long was 12, as the result of an accident.
+At the age of 25, Long became a Hindu.